LaxarJS/ax-date-picker-control/README.md

   The displayed calendar should remain open.
 * At the moment of writing we have three different types of format strings for date formatters and parsers: AngularJS', jQuery's and moment's.
   To lower this number and due to the current usage in widget controllers, the date picker's format strings were changed to the format used by moment.js.
+* While *options* may be passed through to the jQuery UI datepicker by attribute-binding to the `axDatePicker` directive (see [usage](#usage)), not all options will be compatible with the Bootstrap styling applied by this directive.

 Additional usage note:
 The expected view model is an [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) date string (e.g. `2013-12-24`) and no Date instance.